 This makes roughly 1/2 cup of garam masala.

-For more delicious homemade spice blends be sure to try out our:
+For more delicious seasoning blends be sure to try our:

 - 4 tablespoons coriander seeds